SukkaW/rollup-plugin-swc/README.md

 }
 ```

-If you want autocompletion in your IDE or type check:
+If you want autocompletion and typechecking in your IDE for this plugin's `minify` options:

 ```js
 import { minify, defineRollupSwcMinifyOption } from 'rollup-plugin-swc3'